 Form Fields in JavaScript PDF library

-An interactive form, sometimes referred to as an AcroForm is a collection of fields for gathering information.
-A PDF document can contain any number of fields appearing on any combination of pages, all of that make a single, globally interactive form spanning the entire document.
+An interactive form, sometimes referred to as an AcroForm, is a collection of fields for gathering information.
+A PDF document can contain any number of fields appearing on any combination of pages, all of which make a single, globally interactive form spanning the entire document.

 Creating a new PDF form